-Tom Barnds is Co-Managing Partner at Accel-KKR.
-In Tom’s twenty years at Accel-KKR, the firm has acquired or invested in over 250 software and technology-enabled service companies.
+Tom Barnds is the Co-Managing Partner at Accel-KKR.
+Since Tom founded the firm in 2000, Accel-KKR has acquired or invested in over 300 software and technology-enabled service companies.

-Tom’s current board seats include: FastSpring, iMed, Kerridge Commercial Systems, Lemontech, NAVTOR, Recurly, Seequent, Smart Communications, Springbrook Software and Vitu.
+Tom’s current board seats include: FastSpring, Imed, Kerridge Commercial Systems, Lemontech, NAVTOR, Recurly, Siigo, Smart Communications, Springbrook Software and Vitu.

 Tom received his M.B.A. from the Stanford Graduate School of Business and his A.B. from Princeton University.BACK TO TEAM